-To make a call for service for Aurora, Georgina or East Gwillimbury contact us at 1-877-979-7297 or animalservices@aurora.ca
+For Animal Services Assistance for the Towns of Aurora, Georgina or East Gwillimbury contact us at 1-877-979-7297 or animalservices@aurora.ca

 Service Update

-As of May 1, 2022, the Town of Aurora joined into a partnership with the Region of York.
-This pilot project will run until December 31, 2022.
-To help support pro-active compliance for off-leash concerns within the York Regional Forests.
+As of May 1, 2022, the Town of Aurora joined into a partnership with the Region of York to help support proactive compliance for off-leash concerns within the York Regional Forests.
+The Town of Aurora facilitates coverage for Georgina and East Gwillimbury (2025) regional tracts.
 If you have any off-leash concerns within the York Regional Trail system, please contact Animal Services at 1-877-979-7297 or email Animal services.

 What We Do

-Our objective is to educate and enforce all of the Town's animal related bylaws while ensuring the safety and well-being of both residents and their pets.
+Aurora’s Animal Services team’s objective is to educate and enforce all municipal related bylaws pertaining to domestic animals.
+While ensuring the safety and well-being of both residents and their pets within the community.

-Animal Services Officers are responsible for the investigation of complaints filed by residents, conducting proactive patrols of public parks in the Town, and the picking up of lost, stray, and sick/ injured wild animals.
+Animal Services Officers are responsible for the investigation of complaints filed by residents, conducting proactive patrols of public parks in the Town, and the picking up of lost, stray domestics and sick/injured wild animals.
+Animal Service officers also respond to aggressive dogs at large within the community and dog attacks.

 Location and Hours